 If we consider the colonization (i.e., expression of positive population growth, (Holt 2009)) of a suboptimal habitat as equivalent to a niche shift or expansion of niche breadth, then selfing may play a key role in species niches - a perspective that is receiving increasing attention in the literature (e.g., Park et al. 2018, Grant and Kalisz 2020, Evans et al. 2020, Latron et al. 2020, Fumia et al. 2020).

 By comparing the niches of species pairs with close phylogenetic ancestry and age with contrasting mating systems, we can potentially gain insight into the relationship between mating systems and species’ distributions.
 Only a handful of studies have taken this approach, with varying support for the role of the mating system on the niche (Table 2.1).
 However, many of these studies used pairs with varying degrees of support for sister species relationships.
 If a tree was available, degrees of likely sister species relationships were quantified through posterior probabilities that range from 0% to 100%.
 Species pairs with high posterior probabilities are expected to closely share evolutionary histories and may be considered “sister species”.
-However, analyzing species pairs with low posterior probabilities, which are unlikely to be true pairs or sister species, should decrease the ability to detect a statistical difference between mating system and the geographic distribution of the species under consideration.
-In addition to the degree of relatedness of species being compared, the time since divergence is also expected to affect both co-occurrence and niche overlap in sister species’ distributions.
-Niche overlap was shown to negatively correlate with time since divergence in 71 sister species (Anaker and Strauss 2014).
-In contrast, for selfing and outcrossing sister species pairs in the genera Collinsia and Tonella, no association between niche overlap and divergence time was identified, though there were significant differences in niche breadth (Grant and Kalisz 2020).
+However, analyzing species pairs with low posterior probabilities, which are unlikely to be true pairs or sister

 Table 2.1 Studies that compared selfing and outcrossing species pairs for range or niche.